 3. Assume that for the first week or ten days of milking, you are only going to give the milk to the dogs.
 It will keep you from being [too] upset when the goat sticks a hoof in the bucket, or dumps it all over the milk stand.
 And all over you.
 Really, it will.

-5. Have a second stockpot or milk bucket.
-Pour the "good milk" into it every so often.
-When the doe sticks her hoof in the bucket, you might already have some in the second bucket that is clean.
+When your stubborn goat sticks her hoof in the bucket, you might already have some in the second bucket that is clean.
 See?
 Today wasn't a total loss.

 7. Always do things in the same order, every day.
 You are in the business of training animals.
+Milk your goats in the same order.
+Follow your routine to the letter.

-8. Get your doe used to being handled before she ever comes into milk.
 Of course this isn't always possible, but if you are raising your doe from a weanling or newborn, it will be easy to prepare her to be a milker long before she is one.
-(Unless her name is Dream.)

 7. Measure your goat's feed before bringing her to the milk stand.
 Have everything ready before you start.
 Lock up the barn cats or the puppies or anything else that will be distracting to her or to you.

 8. If your goat is especially difficult, you can squeeze her leg just above the hock with one hand while you milk with the other.
 Squeezing this tendon will help keep her from kicking or stomping.
-Milking one-handed takes longer but this was the trick to teaching Dream to stand still.
-She couldn't move her hind leg while I was squeezing the tendon.

 Here are the essentials I have on hand when milking my own goats.
 This list will get you off to a good start.

 Are you having trouble with your goat herd rushing the milk stand and putting your life in peril?
 They know that's where the grain is!
-In desperation I changed my milking routine and it changed my homesteading life.
-Here are the three things I changed in my milking routine.

-Maybe they'll change your life too!
+Maybe they'll change your life too.

 Are you looking for more goat information?
 Here are all of my goat posts, plus a set of free printable forms for your herd records.